Physical Education, Health/Wellness, and Recreation

 - Health Information Manager

 Minor in Coaching

 The Fitness Center (FC) offers many campus recreation opportunities for students at College of the Ozarks.
 Many Physical Education classes are also offered within the FC.
 The facility includes a cardio/fitness area, indoor track, streching area, cycling room, and the Marilyn Graves Gymnasium.
 Attached to the FC is the Keeter Fieldhouse.
 This facility is comprised of a 3,500 seat gymnasium, indoor swimming pool, weight room, dance studio, and racquetball courts.
 Outdoor facilities include an all-weather track, baseball field, intramural softball and football field, and lighted tennis courts.

 Student Groups and Activities

 College of the Ozarks is a member of the National Association of Intercollegiate Athletics (NAIA) Division II.
-The College is also a charter member of the Midlands Collegiate Athletic Conference (MCAC).
-Varsity sports include men's basketball and baseball, women's basketball and volleyball, and cheerteam.
+The College is also a member of the Association of Independent Institutions (AII) and the National Christian College Athletic Association (NCCAA).
+Varsity sports include men's cross country, basketball, and baseball, women's cross country, track and field, basketball, volleyball, and golf, and cheerteam.

-Intramural sports are open to the entire student body.
-These programs are administered by students who work in the fieldhouse, and competitions are held in a wide variety of activities.
+Intramural sports are offered through the Fitness Center and are offered to the entire student body, faculty and staff.
+These programs are administered by students who work in the GAC and competitions are held in a wide variety of activities.

-The Physical Education Majors/Minors club is an organization that provides opportunities for students to become involved in a variety of both professional and campus activities.
+The Health, Physical Education, and Recreation (HPER) club is an organization that provides opportunities for students to become involved in a variety of both professional, and campus activities.